 Dr. Berkman will supervise 3 predoctoral trainees in addition to Ms. Cosme.
-Rita Ludwig is supported by a university fellowship, Brendan Cullen is supported by the parent R01, and Krista DeStasio is supported by an NSF GRFP.
-Two additional current trainees (both former NSF GRFP winners) are expected to graduate before the proposed training period begins.
+Rita Ludwig is supported by a university fellowship, and Brendan Cullen and Krista DeStasio are both supported by NSF GRFPs.

 Dr. Zeithamova's trainees

 Dr. Zeithamova will supervise 1 postdoctoral trainee (Caitlin Bowman, supported by NIH F32 postdoctoral NRSA) and 3 predoctoral trainees in addition to co-mentoring Ms. Cosme.